SynBioHub/synbiohub2-docs/content/Installation/_index.md

 	`git clone https://github.com/synbiohub/synbiohub-docker`

-5. Then, enter the follwoing commands to start the local instance of SynBioHub:
+5. Then, enter the following commands to start the local instance of SynBioHub:

   * For Mac/Linux/Unix: There are 2 ways of running the local instance of SynBioHub for these Operating Systems.
 They're stated as follows: